Bringing The Sights and Sounds of Nature to Your Screen

 The year ended with a trip out in the snow to Ladybower Reservoir in the high Peak where flocks of Brambling were feeding amongst the trees on the snowy ground.

-This latest Naturalist's Diary film lasting approximately 95 minutes is available for purchase from £11.95 including postage and packing.
+This Naturalist's Diary film lasting approximately 95 minutes is available for purchase from £11.95 including postage and packing.
 Please select the correct postage option to ensure delivery.